 Impressively shot in just 18 days in the Illawarra region of New South Wales, RIP TIDE reportedly only had a six month turnaround period from the day the money dropped to the premiere at the Sydney Film Festival.
 Tania Lambert’s cinematography captures beautiful coastline and surfing sequences, but also has a modern pop influence to the fashion sequences.

 “You need to get out there and make something, and you need to finish it,” was Bannenberg’s advice to young women filmmakers at the World Premiere in Sydney.
 With a largely female cast and crew, including writer Georgia Harrison, RIP TIDE puts that passion into practice.
 It may have a lighthearted narrative, but it’s also got a lot of character and a positive message for young women.

 RIP TIDE debuted at the Sydney Film Festival 2017.
-It releases in Australia later this year from Umbrella Entertainment.
+It releases in Australia on 14 September 2017 from Umbrella Entertainment.